amfairley/memorycards/TESTING.md

 <details><summary>game.js JSLint results</summary>
 <img src="/documentation/testing/validation-jslint-game.png">
 </details>
-These showed warnings; 2 on the use of var instead of let (explained previously to allow script.js to access these vairables) and one with the for loop, which works as expected so this warning was disregarded.
+These showed warnings; 2 on the use of var instead of let (explained previously to allow script.js to access these vairables) and one with the for loop, which works as expected so this warning was disregarded.<br>
 <details><summary>score.js JSLint results</summary>
 <img src="/documentation/testing/validation-jslint-score.png">
 </details>
-Only one warning showed here for the for loop, which works as expected so this warning was disregarded.
+Only one warning showed here for the for loop, which works as expected so this warning was disregarded.<br>
 <details><summary>transitions.js JSLint results</summary>
 <img src="/documentation/testing/validation-jslint-transitions.png">
 </details>